ma-asad/bash-operating-system/README.md

   - Refined `main.sh` and `sys_info.sh`.
   - Developed two games: Tic-Tac-Toe and Guess The Number, in C.
   - Modularized `main.sh` by refactoring the code into functions.
+  - Added Event option in `main.sh` for the Calendar option.